 Appropriate relationships with children should be based on mutual trust and respect.
 As a volunteer you may well be working closely with children sometimes on a one to one basis.
 Children, especially when they are young are often spontaneously affectionate and tactile and it is important not to alienate them through lack of response or by appearing to reject this.
 You should, however, be careful about touching pupils.
+For example, as a parent, having a friend's child sit on your lap, may seem acceptable at home, but having that same child or another child, sit on your lap at school is not appropriate.
+Whilst warm and friendly relations are important in your role, overly familiar relationships can be misunderstood and lead to difficulties.
+If you have concerns about these matters - or feel that you may find yourself in a difficult position because of the way something may appear, you need to raise them with the Class Teacher or Headteacher.

 If you are working with a pupil on his/her own always ensure that the door is left open or that you can be visible to others.
+If, for example, a young child is in the toilet and has a problem and calls out for your help, always ask a member of staff to see what the problem is.
+Never go to deal with it yourself.